madrilene/lene.dev/src/pages/index.md

 <div class="max-w-prose mx-auto flow">

 As far as Javascript frameworks are concerned, Svelte appeals to me the most.
-I also can't wait to learn about brand new tools like Astro and Slinkity.
+I also want to learn using [Astro](https://astro.build/) and [Slinkity](https://slinkity.dev/).

 I take accessibility and performance very seriously, testing and re-testing until the result is what I want it to be.
 Which is (as close as I can get to) perfect.